-For each of the months ended January 31, 2012 through to and including May 31, 2012, the Corporation distributed dividends of \$0.0550 per Common Share.
-For the quarter ended June 30, 2012, the Corporation distributed a dividend of \$0.025 per Common Share (such payment was pro-rated to reflect the dividends previously declared for the months of April and May 2012 and the implementation of the Corporation's current dividend policy).
-For the quarters ended September 30, 2012 through December 31, 2014, the Corporation declared and distributed, as applicable, dividends of \$0.075 per Common Share.
+For each of the quarters ended March 31, 2013 through December 31, 2015, the Corporation declared and distributed, as applicable, dividends of \$0.075 per Common Share.
 Holders of Class B Exchangeable Units have received distributions from LTC Holding LP equivalent to amounts paid in respect of Common Shares.
 See "Capital Structure of the Corporation - Class B Exchangeable Units".

-For the quarters ended January 31, 2012 through January 31, 2015, the Corporation declared and distributed, as applicable, quarterly dividends of \$0.3125 per series A Preferred Share.
+For each of the quarters ended January 31, 2013 through January 31, 2016, the Corporation declared and distributed, as applicable, quarterly dividends of \$0.3125 per Series A Preferred Share.